arkq/bluez-alsa/doc/bluealsa-client.1.rst

     second value *N* is ignored.
 Valid A2DP values for *N* are 0-127, valid SCO values are 0-15.

+mute *PCM_PATH* y|n [y|n]
+    Set mute component of the volume property of the given PCM.
+The second argument is used for stereo PCMs as described for ``set-volume``.

 softvol *PCM_PATH* y|n
     Set the SoftVolume property for the given PCM.
 This property determines whether BlueALSA will make volume control internally or will delegate this task to BlueALSA PCM client or connected Bluetooth device respectively for PCM sink or PCM source.
 The value 'y' enables SoftVolume, 'n' disables it.

+monitor
+    Listen for ``PCMAdded`` and ``PCMRemoved`` signals and print a message on standard output for each one received.
+Output lines are formed as 'PCMAdded *PCM_PATH*' or 'PCMRemoved *PCM_PATH*'.

+open *PCM_PATH*
+    Connect to the given PCM then transfer raw audio frames.
+For sink PCMs the frames are read from standard input and written to the PCM.
+For source PCMs the frames are read from the PCM and written to standard output.
+The format, channels and sampling rate must match the properties of the PCM, as no format conversions are performed by this tool.

 SEE ALSO
 ========